repostandards/DepictionKit/info/Writing Your First Depiction.md

 * `properties` is a dictionary of the parameters for the view.

 ### Adding Depictions to Packages
 When setting a depiction for a package you must use the key `Native-Depiction` in your release file.
-When setting the header use the key `Header`.
+When setting the header image use the key `Header`.